 7. Make leaf mulch from healthy fallen leaves

-However, make sure to dispose of any diseased leaves and stems to prevent reinfection next year.
+Make leaf mulch from healthy fallen leaves.
+Pick up and dispose of any diseased leaves and stems first, to avoid reinfection next year.

-8. Tolerate some damage and avoid using pesticides
+8. Tolerate some plant damage and avoid using pesticides

-Pesticides are usually indiscriminate and also kill beneficial organisms, such as the pest’s natural predators, along with the pests.
-This can lead to a vicious circle of worsening pest outbreaks.
+Pesticides are usually indiscriminate and may also kill beneficial organisms, such as the pest’s natural predators, along with the pests.
+This can lead to a vicious cycle of worsening pest outbreaks.

 Use cultural and biological controls instead, and try to accept some level of plant damage.